 A good way to protect yourself and your personal belongings while travelling is to invest in Travel Insurance.
 Travel insurance is a type of policy that provides protection to the traveller while abroad if an unexpected situations were to arise.
 Different policies provide different coverage, depending on the need of the traveller.
 Some of the most common benefits cover trip cancellations, lost baggage, medical emergencies and travel delays.
 It is always a good idea to protect your vacation with some travel insurance, especially if you are travelling internationally.

 If you are interested in obtaining travel insurance, but don’t know where to start – look no further!
-Harbord Insurance Services has knowledgable brokers who understand the need for travel insurance that doesn’t break the bank.
+Harbord Insurance Services has knowledgeable brokers who understand the need for travel insurance that doesn’t break the bank.
 Our brokers will ask you a few questions and then provide you with quotes from some of Canada’s leading insurance companies.
-If you would rather find pricing from the comfort of your home, you can check out our online price comparison tool and get matched to a range of quotes within minutes.
-After you have your quotes, give us a call and one of our friendly brokers will be happy to finalize everything with you.
+If you would rather find pricing from the comfort of your home, you can check out our online price tool and get matched to a range of quotes within minutes.